manish3107-git/mini-business-dashboard/README.md

-# mini-business-dashboard
-This project is a local business dashboard built using React (frontend) and Express.js (backend).
-It allows users to enter a business name and location, then displays simulated ratings, reviews, and a dynamic SEO-friendly headline.
 # 🌐 Local Business Dashboard – GrowthProAI Assignment

 This is a **full-stack web application** built for the **GrowthProAI Full Stack Intern Assignment**.
 It simulates local business discovery by generating ratings, reviews, and SEO headlines for businesses using frontend forms and backend API logic.